tlverse/causalglm/README.md

 # causalglm : interpretable and robust causal inference for heterogeneous treatment effects

 It is possible to get robust and efficient inference for causal quantities using machine-learning.
 In the search for answers to causal questions, assuming parametric models can be dangerous.
 With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.
 One way of mitigating this challenge is to only parametrically model the feature of the data-generating distribution that you care about.
-That is, use a semiparametric model!
+It is not even necessary to assume your parametric model is correct!
+Instead, view it as a "working model" and define your estimand as the best causal approximation of the true nonparametric estimand with respect to your parametric model.
+This allows for causal estimates and robust inference under no  parametric assumptions on the functional form of any feature of the data generating distribution.
+Alternatively, you can assume a semiparametric model that only assumes the parametric form of the relevant part of the data distribution is correct.
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
 Why worry about things that don't matter for your question?
 It is not worth the risk of being wrong.

 This package fully utilizes the powerful `tlverse/tmle3` generalized targeted learning framework as well as the machine-learning frameworks `tlverse/sl3` and `tlverse/hal9001`.
 We recommend taking a look at these packages and the rest of the `tlverse`!